Are the terms of a franchise agreement negotiable at all?

 Still, “no change” is not and has never been an ironclad rule, even in the most established franchise system.

 It is important when you are looking to invest in a franchise that you work with an experienced franchise advisor.
-Uncle Alex who did your will, or the local lawyer that has been involved in one or two franchise purchases, is not what you need.
-Experienced franchise lawyers and franchisee consultants know how franchising works and can steer you away from unreasonable demands and focus in on those issues that can effectively be negotiated.
+Uncle Alex who did your will, or the local lawyer who has been involved in one or two franchise purchases, is not what you need.
+Experienced franchise lawyers and franchisee consultants know how franchising works and can steer you away from unreasonable demands, and focus in on those issues that can effectively be negotiated.

 To negotiate, you need to be willing to walk away from any opportunity in which you will not be happy.
 There are thousands of other franchise opportunities available to you.
 Don’t get caught up in the hype of any one and let it blind your investment decision.
-Also, never sign a franchise agreement without understanding what the terms mean and determining that you can live happily with the relationship even if you do not agree with all of the terms.
+Also, never sign a Franchise Agreement without understanding what the terms mean and determining that you can live happily with the relationship even if you do not agree with all of the terms.

 Willingness of a franchisor to negotiate may actually be a sign that this is not a franchise for you.
 Professional advisors often use the ploy of seeking negotiated changes because a willingness by a franchisor to readily make a change could be a danger sign.
 If the franchisor is willing to negotiate changes that impact the consistency or quality of the brand, it probably has made those types of negotiations with other prospects.
 The franchisor might need to make a quick sale because its payroll might be due and they need your upfront payment quickly.
 Joining a system so desperate for cash that it’s willing to make changes is a recipe for disaster.